For contact info, please see the Sci.Electronics.Repair FAQ Email Links Page.

 And you thought camera lenses were boring. ;-)

-While I search for another one to dissect, measurements of the SWM frequency may provide a clue as to the design changes.
+While searching for another one to dissect, measurements of the SWM frequency provided a clue as to the design changes.
 A 6 turn sense coil was placed under the lens, which as before was determined to be the optimal location for a strong signal, probably in close proximity to the ferrite HV transformer(s).
 Rather than 77 kHz as in the original AF-S lens, the frequency for the AF-S II is around 290 kHz (!!) which was originally assumed to indicate a much smaller motor (though this turns out not to be the case, more below).

 When the focus ring is moving, the pulse width may be up to around 700 ns.
 But there is still a detectable very stable ~100 ns spike at the same frequency with similar amplitude for several seconds after the camera has beeped indicating that optimal focus has been achieved, not only while the focus ring is moving.
 So it is likely from the same source and not just pickup from the logic, perhaps a sort of dither to minimize stiction in the mechanism between focus operations.